fluxfederation/on_form/README.md

 You can also define your own method over the top of the `attr_reader`.
 Just remember it will be called more than once, so it should be idempotent.

+### Validations

+Validations on the underlying models not only get used, but their validation errors show up on the form's `errors` object directly when you call `valid?` or any of the save/update methods.

+But you can also declare validations on the form object itself, which is useful when you have business rules applicable to this form that aren't intrinsic to the domain model.

+	class AddEmergencyContactForm < OnForm::Form
+	  expose :customer => %i(next_of_kin_name next_of_kin_phone_number)

+	  validates_presence_of :next_of_kin_name, :next_of_kin_phone_number

+	  def initialize(customer)
+	    @customer = customer
+	  end
+	end

 ### Reusing and extending forms

 You can descend form classes from other form classes and expose additional models or additional attributes on existing models.